bennojoy/technologies_explained/mesos/README.md

 ####Mesos Master:

     The master is a process which runs on a node in the cluster and orchestrates the running of tasks on slaves by receiving resource offers(cpu/mem/port/disk) from slaves and offering those resources to registered frameworks(Factorial).

 ####Mesos Slave

-    The slave is a process which runs on a node in the cluster and offers up resources available on that node to the Mesos Master.
+    The slave is a process which runs on a node in the cluster and offers up resources available on that node to the Mesos Master
 The slave also takes schedule requests from the master and invokes an executor to launch a task (factorial function).

 ###FrameWorks.
 --------------